brainlife/brainlife.github.io/_pages/preprocessing.md

 * Fractional Anisotrophy (FA)
 * Mean Diffusivity (MD)
-* Principla diffusion direction
+* Principla Diffusion Direction
 * Brain Mask
 * White Matter Mask
 * etc..
 <br clear="both">

+vistasoft/dtiInit is a common tool that allows you to extract these information.
 One important output from dtiInit is a file called `dt6.mat`.
 This file contains information used by various other DWI applications; mrDiffusion, FQA, mrTrix, Life, etc..

 dtInit also performs eddy current correction.
 Strong eddy current is induced when MRI gradients are pulsed on and off rapidly (short TE) which is oftenly the case for diffusion-weighted imaging.
 Eddy current creates unwanted image artifacts such as shearing, shading, scaling, blurring, and spatial misregistration. dtiInit can try to correct it.